5/8/2024

 David Palmer

 Hi.
 Yeah, I'm curious just on the announced strategic review and potential sale.
-You know, it does feel like to Rob's point before, it does feel like this is a long time coming and for you to put it under review now.
-I'm just wondering, you know, why this communication now and is there something about the timing that seems right for you to do this method of selling it now?
-And this announcement and then separately, I just wonder if you've done the performer math, how much better of a company would be in GB?
-Not just with this, the canned and the rest of the canned in the frozen business, but also the sale of the 10 to 15 percent that you're also contemplating selling.
-How much better of a company would this be?
-What does that do to pro forma, maybe historic revenue growth rates and margin structure?
+You know, it does feel like, to Rob's point before, it does feel like there's a long time coming.
+And for you to put it under review now, I'm just wondering, you know, why – why this communication now, and is there something about the timing that seems right for you to do this method of selling it now and this announcement?
+And then separately, I just wonder if you've done the pro forma math, how much better of a company would BNGB, not just with the rest of the canned and the frozen business, but also the sale, the 10% to 15% that you're also contemplating sale, How much better of a company would this be?
+What does that do to perform maybe historic revenue growth rates and margin structure?

 speaker